-Dianne Berkun Menaker (Conceiver & Conductor) is the Founder & Artistic Director of Brooklyn Youth Chorus.
+DIANNE BERKUN MENAKER (Conceived and conducted by) is the founder and artistic director of Brooklyn Youth Chorus.
 Under her visionary leadership, the Chorus has become one of the most highly regarded ensembles in the country and has stretched the artistic boundaries for the youth chorus.
-Hailed by The New York Times as “a remarkable choral conductor,” Berkun Menaker has prepared choruses for performances with acclaimed conductors, including Alan Gilbert, Marin Alsop, James Levine, Charles Dutoit, and Robert Spano.
-Most notably, she prepared the Chorus for its 2002 debut with the New York Philharmonic in John Adams’ On the Transmigration of Souls, the recording for which the Chorus won a Grammy Award in 2005.
+Hailed by The New York Times as “a remarkable choral conductor,” Berkun Menaker has prepared choruses for performances with acclaimed conductors Alan Gilbert, Marin Alsop, James Levine, Gustavo Dudamel, and Robert Spano and others.
+Most notably, she prepared the Chorus for its 2002 debut with the New York Philharmonic in John Adams’s On the Transmigration of Souls, the recording for which the Chorus won a Grammy Award in 2005.
 Berkun Menaker is the creator of the Chorus’s Cross-Choral Training® program, a proven holistic and experiential approach to developing singers in a group setting encompassing both voice and musicianship pedagogy.

-Kristin Marting (Director) is a director of hybrid work based in NYC.
-Over the last 25 years, she has constructed 27 stage works, including 12 original hybrid works, 8 reimaginings of novels and 7 classic plays.
-She works in a collaborative, process-driven way to fuse different disciplines into a cohesive whole.
+KRISTIN MARTING(co-curator and director) is a director of hybrid work based in NYC.
+She has constructed 27 stage works, including 12 original hybrid works, 8 reimaginings of novels and 7 classic plays.
 Kristin has directed 17 works at HERE and also premiered works at 3LD, Ohio Theatre, and Soho Rep. Her work has toured to 7 Stages, Berkshire Festival, Brown, MCA, New World, Painted Bride, Perishable, UMass, Moscow Art Theatre and Oslo.
 She has directed workshops for Clubbed Thumb, New Georges, Playwrights Horizons, Public Theatre, Target Margin, and others.
 Select residencies include Bard, Cal Arts, LMCC, Mabou Mines, MASS MOCA, NACL, Orchard Project, Playwrights Center, and Williams.
 Kristin was named a nytheatre.com Person of the Decade, a Woman to Watch by ArtTable and received a BAX10 Award.
-Selected grants: 2 MAP Fund, NEA, NYSCA, Greenwall, Harkness, Jerome and Santvoord Foundations.
 Kristin is co-founder and Artistic Director of HERE, where she directs projects, cultivates artists and programs (including 17 OBIE-award winners) two performance spaces for an annual audience of 30,000.